AVJehoshua/P5---Space-Invaders/README.md

    ```

 2. **Install dependencies**
      Use pip to install the required libraries.
-(The main dependencies are pygame, time, os, and random.
-While time, os, and random)
+(The main dependencies are pygame, time, os, and random).

    ```
    pip install pygame